mlandcv/MultiPathGAN/README.md

 ## Citation
 If you find this work useful for your research, please cite our [paper](https://arxiv.org/abs/2204.09782).
-For more information on the dataset, available pretrained weights for our WSI dataset and VIDIT sub-dataset [Contact Us](mailto:nazkihaseeb@gmail.com).
+For more information on the dataset, available pretrained weights for MultiPathGAN trained on our WSI dataset and VIDIT sub-dataset [Contact Us](mailto:nazkihaseeb@gmail.com).

 ## References